top of page

 The Trunk:

-Memory loss is typically the first thing that comes to mind when an individual hears the word dementia.
+Memory loss is typically the first thing that comes to mind when someone hears the word dementia.
 However, we know that dementia is so much more than memory loss.
-In order to support individuals and their families coping with dementia, we need to take a holistic approach to care.
-We need to dive deeper than just the dementia characteristics themselves and look at the "roots" of what makes an individual who they are.
+To support individuals and their families coping with dementia, we need to take a holistic approach to care.
+We need to dive deeper than just the characteristics of dementia and look at the "roots" of what makes an individual who they are.

 The Roots:

 Dementia does not define a person.
-Roots symbolize the many facets of a person's life that care partners and healthcare professionals must make a priority to dig deep into and get to know in order to enhance the quality of life of the individual and make meaningful human connections.
+Roots symbolize the many facets of a person's life that care partners and healthcare professionals must prioritize to dig deep into and get to know to enhance the individual's quality of life and make meaningful human connections.
 For example:

 • Upbringing